mxmike508/MHC/docs/md/Main Chat Workflow.md

 "remember".
 3. Auto Commit via Webhook: If the intent is to remember, an HTTPRequest node triggers the separate "Commit to Memory" workflow, passing the necessary IDs to save the new fact in the background.
+Current status: not working; verify webhook URL, payload contract, and downstream workflow activation.
+Enable Continue On Fail and log HTTP status/body for diagnosis.
 Phase 3: Main Logic Branching
 1. If Rag is Active: This is the primary traffic controller.
 It checks if a rag_session_Id was provided.